koraytugay/koraytugay.github.io/content/about.md

 {:toc}

 ## About This Page
-I like taking notes, it helps me keep in several ways:

-- It motivates me and avoids me from procrastination.
-- I like going back to my notes, reading my own notes is very helpful for me to refresh my knowledge on that topic.
+I like taking notes, it helps me keep in several ways: It motivates me and avoids procrastination.
+I also like going back to my own notes, I realised reading my own notes is very helpful in refreshing my knowledge on a topic.
+It is also very nice to share knowledge and writing is like a theraphy.
-- I am hoping it will be a long journey, and I enjoy the journey itself.
-- I am hoping to reach out to people.
-- Writing is very relaxing and acts as a kind of therapy for me.

 And last but not least, lets not forget..